pakizarashid/thesis/README.md

-**Status: in progress, not pending.** Route 2 (Stage 4's chosen direction) already has real head-to-head numbers against the detector-only control across two datasets (LibriSpeech/ XTTS, VCTK) and one additional cloner architecture (F5-TTS); what remains is finishing that same protocol against CosyVoice and MaskGCT, and re-measuring composability (PGD + Route 2 checkpoint, held-out cloning) across the full five-architecture set rather than XTTS alone.
+**Status: in progress, not pending.** Route 2 (Stage 4's chosen direction) already has real head-to-head numbers against the detector-only control across two datasets (LibriSpeech/ XTTS, VCTK) and cross-cloner validation across all four tested architectures (F5-TTS, CosyVoice, MaskGCT, plus the training-time XTTS numbers); what remains is re-measuring composability (PGD + Route 2 checkpoint, held-out cloning) against CosyVoice, MaskGCT and F5-TTS rather than XTTS-v2 alone.
 A success threshold for the overall dual-defense claim (attribution ACC, SIM/attack-success-rate, and audio quality together) is still to be fixed explicitly once that full table exists.

 ---